JuliaSmoothOptimizers/PartiallySeparableNLPModels.jl/docs/src/tutorial.md

 n = 4 # size of the problem
 model = example_model(n)
 ```
-and call `PartiallySeparableNLPModel` to define a partitioned quasi-Newton `NLPModel`:
+and call `PartiallySeparableNLPModel` to define a partitioned `NLPModel`:
 ```@example PSNLP
 pqn_adnlp = PartiallySeparableNLPModel(model)
 ```